domo-domino-desu/toc-20260824-zh/README.md

-This is the source material for the textbook *Theory of Computation* by Jim Hefferon.
+This is the source for the textbook *Theory of Computation* by Jim Hefferon.

-The text covers standard material for an undergraduate theory
-class: models of computation and in particular Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, computational complexity and P vs NP.
+The text is for an undergraduate computer science theory class.
+It covers: models of computation and in particular Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, computational complexity and P vs NP.
 Its approach is precise but the presentation is liberal, seeking